zdenham/PERNBoilerplate/Readme.md

 > ls
 ```

+### Installing Packages and Running App

 Now that your database is created, change directories back to PERNBoilerplate and run your app!
+If you don't have npm, first make sure to install that.
+I recommend using homebrew!

 ```
 > npm install
 > npm run server
 ```

-Your backend API should beg running!
+Your backend API should be running!
 Now run the front end on a separate server:

 Open new tab: ⌘t